DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Kissing bugs (Triatoma species) are also bloodsuckers, called that because they bite near the lips and then defaecate on the bite.
 They are recognised by a triangular shape on their backs behind the head.
 There are none in New Zealand.

 Beetles (Coleoptera) comprise 250,000 species or more.
 About 200 of them produce blisters on contact with the skin due to the production of cantharidin.
 Affected areas should be washed and bandaged.

 Carpet beetles can cause an allergic papulovesicular dermatitis on exposed areas.
-In New Zealand it may be due to the larvae of Anthrenus scrophulariae, Anthrenus verbasci, Anthrenus flavipes or Attagenus mezatoma.
+In New Zealand, it may be due to the larvae of Anthrenus scrophulariae, A. verbasci, A. flavipes or Attagenus mezatoma.
 The adults are about 1cm long and most often found near windows.
 The larvae are scattered over the carpet (or other wool, fur and feathers).

 Ladybird bites rarely may cause superficial necrotic papules.
 In New Zealand, the species responsible is Diomus notescens.

 Moths and butterflies (Lepidoptera) may have irritating and allergenic hairs (setae).
-Contact with the certain caterpillars e.g. the unwanted gypsy moth (Lymantria dispar) causes linear arrays of pruritic papules that persist for several days.
+Contact with the certain caterpillars, such as the unwanted gipsy moth (Lymantria dispar), causes linear arrays of pruritic papules that persist for several days.
 Severely affected people may also have respiratory difficulties.
 It is not clear whether the effects are due to mechanical irritation, toxin injection or cell-mediated hypersensitivity.
-Symptoms can be relieved with oral antihistoamines and local antipruritic lotions.
+Symptoms can be relieved with oral antihistamines and local antipruritic lotions.
 The setae can be removed from the skin by adhesive tape stripping.